Cybersecurity Maturity Model Certification 2.0

 - Increase responsibility while lowering obstacles to complying with DoD supply chain requirements

 In the latest framework, your level is determined by the type of information your organization handles.
-All companies in Level 1 can carry out a self-assessment.
-Level 2 likely requires a third-party audit, while Level 3 requires a government-official (DoD) assessment.
+According to the DoD, all companies in Level 1 can register self-assessments and affirmations in the Supplier Performance Risk System (SPRS).
+Those that fall under Level 2 likely require a third-party audit, while Level 3 organizations require a government-official (DoD) assessment.

 Level 1 - Foundational

 This certification level is for vendors managing less critical information (FCI only).
-A self evaluation is allowed in Level 1, which consists of 17 security controls based on FAR 52.204-21.
+An annual self-assessment is required in Level 1, which consists of 17 security controls based on FAR 52.204-21.
 Keep in mind, at this level you can be audited at anytime.
 Seeking outside help is a wise decision.

 Level 2 - Advanced